Big-Life-Lab/PHES-ODM/README.md

 ## Description

+PHES-ODM began as an open data model for wastwater-based surveillance of SARS-CoV-2.

+> PHES-ODM Version 2 (in progress) expands the original ODM to include surface and air testing, in addition to water.
+The new PHES-ODM v2 also include robust support for reporting any biologic, toxin, or other health risk.

 This repository includes:

 - A relational **dictionary** that captures wastewater based surveillance data and metadata.
 It consists of 150+ variables categorized in 10 tables.
 Both English and French versions are supported;